Greg Abbott: 2018 election

 In January 2017, Abbott was reportedly raising funds for a 2018 reelection bid as governor; as of December 2016, he had $34.4 million on hand for his campaign, of which he had raised $9 million during the second half of 2016.
 Lieutenant Governor Dan Patrick had been mentioned as a potential challenger, but confirmed that he would run for reelection as lieutenant governor.
 During the weekend of January 21, 2017, Abbott said that he intended to run for reelection.
 He confirmed this on March 28, 2017.

 Abbott formally announced his reelection campaign on July 14, 2017.
 This came four days before the start of a special legislative session that could split the Republican Party into factions favoring Abbott and Patrick on one hand and House speaker Joe Straus on the other.
 Straus represented the Moderate Republican faction, which opposes much of the social conservative agenda Abbott and Patrick pursued.

 In the November 6 general election, Abbott defeated Democratic nominee Lupe Valdez with about 56% of the vote, having outraised her 18 to 1.
 He received 42% of the Hispanic and 16% of the African American vote.

 2022 election

 Abbott ran for a third term and faced challengers from within his own party, including former Texas Republican Party chair Allen West and Don Huffines.
 On March 1, he won the primary with over 66% of the vote.
 He was challenged by the Democratic nominee, former U.S. Representative Beto O'Rourke.
 Abbott began with a large campaign funding advantage over his opponents, but was outraised by O'Rourke, who raised $81.6 million to Abbott's $78.5 million.

 Abbott defeated O'Rourke, 54% to 43%, becoming the fifth Texas governor to serve three terms, after Allan Shivers, Price Daniel, John Connally and Rick Perry.
-He won 68% of Anglos, 18% of African Americans, and 42% of Latinos.
+He won 68% of white voters, 18% of African Americans, and 42% of Latinos.

+2026 election

+In a January 2023 Austin American Statesman article, advisers close to Abbott were quoted as saying that he had not ruled out running for a fourth term in 2026.
+Serving a full fourth term would make Abbott the longest-serving governor in state history, surpassing Perry's 14 years.

+On November 9, 2025, Abbott announced his candidacy for reelection to a fourth term.